mikeasilva/handbook-diff/markdown/32-repentance-and-membership-councils.md

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” ([Exodus 20:15–16](/study/scriptures/ot/ex/20?lang=eng&id=p15-p16#p15)).
 A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [32.6.1.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number21-p103#title_number21) for when a council is required for fraudulent acts.
 See [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33) if a member was involved in embezzlement of Church funds or property.
 See [38.8.2](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number239-p2477#title_number239) for affinity fraud.
+See [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV) for misuse of personal data.

 32.6.2.4